6ixwerp/cse15l-lab-reports/LabReport1.md

 ![Image](cd2.png)

 For my third use of cd which was used with a path to a file as an argument, the working directory would be under /home/lecture1/messages.
-For my output, cd changed the directory of the lecture1 folder to the messages folder, and then from there changed the directory of the messages folder to the en-us.txt file.
+There was a notice printed out that "en-us.txt" was not a directory, so the directory wouldn't be able to change to that input.
+This would show an error because nothing had happened, although when the error occurred Ed threw that message.
 This output was expected as en-us.txt is not in the directory since it is a file.
 Cd is only looking for directories as arguments.

 ![Image](cd3.png)

 For my first use of cat which contained no arguments, the working directory is /home.
-For my output, cat outputs the contents of any file and since there are no files inside of the home directory, it will just print out whatever is typed into the terminal.
-This output was expected as there are no files in the directory.
+For my output, cat displays the contents of any file and since there was no argument given, nothing will be printed out.
+The terminal is waiting for an input, but since no error message is thrown, so this would not be an error.

 ![Image](cat1.png)